politemangollc/neighborwho-assets/README.md

 Changes to this Privacy Policy

 We may update this privacy policy from time to time.
-We will notify you of any changes by posting the revised policy on this page.

 Contact Us

-If you have any questions or concerns about our privacy policy, please contact us at wenyuanw@yahoo.com.
+If you have any questions or concerns about our privacy policy, please contact us at neighborwhoapp@gmail.com